 Wednesday, March 11, 2009

-After much testing and analyzing I have discovered a miracle.
-I now know which tea is the most adequate for people who have trouble focusing or are just simply lazy.
+After much testing and analyzing, I have discovered which tea is most adequate for those who need a boost in focusing:

 JASMINE TEA

 It relaxes you in a good way by the simple fact that is reduces stress.
-Ask yourself, do you find your school or job environment stressful?
-If your answer is no, I suggest not reading on.
-However, if your answer is yes, like me, than I have more fun facts to share.
+Ask yourself, do you find your school or job environment super stressful?
+If your answer is yes, like me, than I have more fun facts to share.

-Now, this is not a commercial, so I'll try my best to get to the point.
 Jasmine tea has a strong and flavorful scent that makes you feel good, and awake.
-Although Jasmine has a low amount of caffeine, I found myself awake during my oh so long, boring English class.
+Although Jasmine has a low amount of caffeine, I found myself awake during my super 'exciting' Economics class.
 That should say something.
-I believe it's the flavor and the scent that stimulates your body to focus; aka, it awakes you.
+I believe it's the floral flavor and the scent that stimulates your body to focus and stay positive.

 Tuesday, February 24, 2009